megurte/DalamudInjector/README.md

 ---

 ### How to Start
-1. Make installer class to register all dalamud services you requer
+1. Make installer class to register all dalamud services you require
 ```csharp
 public class ServiceInstaller
 {